This post was edited February 2020 to update its resources.

-Watch how a load (a 21-pound baby) in my arms can cause my arm bone to move away from my scapula -- applying a tensile load to the ligament instead of the shoulder muscles.
+In this video you'll see how a load I'm carrying (a 21-pound baby) can cause my arm bone to move away from my scapula—applying a tensile load to the ligament instead of the shoulder muscles.

-While hypermobility is complex, the corrective -- stabilizing the joint -- is fairly simple.
+While the phenomenon of hypermobility is complex, the corrective in this case—stabilizing the joint—is fairly simple.
 Which isn't to say that it's easy.
-I catch myself screwing my ligaments over 1,000 times a day.
-All I can do is work on my awareness and my muscles and connective tissue 1,001 times a day and slowly accumulate the benefit of tiny changes.
+I catch myself mindlessly tossing these ligaments a load a hundred times a day.
+Still, I can work on my awareness and my muscles and connective tissue one hundred and one times a day and slowly accumulate the benefit of tiny changes.

 They say that a picture is worth a thousand words.
 Which means that a video must be worth a million words.
 And since thoughts are worth a penny, and thoughts are typically about a hundred and fifty words, this post is clearly worth $66.00.
 I'll take your payment in kind thoughts or you can donate $66.00 to good times.
 Either works for me.